adrido/minetest-mapper-cpp/doc/features.rst

   A third alternative, is of course to support the libgd project in removing the current restrictions on image size.

-* On scaled maps, the colors of some pixels may be invisibly different on different systems.
+* On scaled maps, the colors of some pixels may be imperceptibly different on different systems.

   The difference would be at most 1/256 per color.